-Dr. L. Mario Amzel is a Professor and director of the Department of Biophysics and Biophysical Chemistry of the Department at the Johns Hopkins University School of Medicine.
+Dr. L. Mario Amzel is a Professor of the Department of Biophysics and Biophysical Chemistry of the Department at the Johns Hopkins University School of Medicine.

 Structural enzymology of redox and phosphoryl-transfer enzymes: MICAL, PI3K, FPPS, PAM, and Nudix hydrolases.
 Selected areas of structural thermodynamics, and regulation and mechanism of channels and transferases.

 Structural Mechanistic Biochemistry.
 Enzymes play a key role in all metabolic and cell-signaling processes.
 Characterization of an enzyme’s biological function must include the description of its mechanisms at an atomic level.
 Our laboratory is deciphering the catalytic mechanism of several enzyme families, using a combination of molecular biology, biochemistry, and structural Biology.
 Systems under study fall into two classes: 1) Enzymes that recognize or process phosphates (pyrophosphate hydrolases (Nudix enzymes), farnesyl pyrophosphate synthases, phosphinositide-3-kinases (PI3K), and redox enzymes (flavoenzymes, and copper hydroxylases, and non-heme iron diooxygenases).
 All experiments necessary to address mechanistic questions are carried out in the laboratory.
 Cloning and expression, ultrapurification, kinetic characterization, mutational analysis, mass spectrometry, crystallization, and structure determination by x-ray diffraction are some of the techniques we bring to bear to characterize the mechanisms of these enzymes.
 In addition to being intrinsically interesting some of these systems are being developed as targets for drug design.